Cuban yellow bat

 The Cuban yellow bat (Lasiurus insularis) is a species of bat from the family Vespertilioninae.
 It was previously included as a subspecies of the northern yellow bat, a species that has a similar ecology and biology.
 The species is endemic to Cuba, specifically the Las Villas Province in Cienfuegos, and it is listed under the IUCN Red List as vulnerable due to its ongoing population reduction and relatively small geographic range.

+Taxonomy

+The Cuban yellow bat was described as a new species in 1961 by E. R. Hall and J. K. Jones.
+They determined it was a subspecies of the northern yellow bat and gave it a trinomen of Lasiurus intermedius insularis, while expressing belief that it might actually be a full species.
+The holotype had been collected in 1948 in Cienfuegos, Cuba by D. Gonzáles Muñoz.

+A 1976 publication suggested that the Cuban yellow bat should be considered a full species, which was corroborated by a genetic study in 1995 that found it was distinct from other yellow bats.
+Within Lasiurus, it is part of the subgenus Dasypterus.